Keyboard shortcuts

 B.3 Types (profile.types)

-Each entry under profile.types declares one concrete profile type:
+Each entry under profile.types declares one profile type.
+The key is the type name (lowercase-with-hyphens by convention):

 profile: